A truly European art collection offering a wide spectrum of artistic creation

 For its 50th anniversary, in 2008, the EIB commissioned three works of art from two leading EU artists, Michael Craig-Martin (Ireland) and Tobias Rehberger (Germany).
 The new installations are a cultural centrepiece of the EIB new building in Luxembourg.

-Exhibitions outside the Bank
+Exhibitions and loans outside the Bank

 Within/Beyond Borders – This exhibition of selected works of the EIB art collection was presented in Athens at the Byzantine and Christian Museum in 2011, to mark the the 30th anniversary of Greece’s accession to the European Union, and at the former Church of St Julian in Lisbon in 2014.